-We worked with the concierge at the hotel who took us to numerous rooms on various floors until finally, we found what seemed like the perfect location.
+So we worked with the concierge at the hotel who took us to numerous rooms on various floors until finally we found what seemed like the perfect location.
 If you want to know exactly what room it was, then you have to join my mastermind and I will tell you.

-The Bellagio water fountain show occurs every half hour (it happens every 15 minutes later at night), so at the first show after sunset, we were in position with the camera on a tripod on the outdoor deck of our room when I shot this multi-image panorama, which is the image at the top of this post.
+The Bellagio water fountain show occurs every half hour after sunset, and every 15 minutes later at night.
+So at the first show after sunset, we were in position with the camera on my favorite tripod on the outdoor deck of our room when I shot this multi-image panorama.
 It was so awesome not to have to worry about shooting through glass, or security asking us to leave, and being able to take our time.

 I am super happy with the composition, and personally think it’s my best photo on the strip.
-It has balance and symmetry — equal visual weight on the left compared to the right (well, almost equal).
+It has balance and symmetry — equal visual weight on the left and the right make this a very balanced subject.
 The main subject is brightly lit fountains, which creates a curved leading line.
 And it has that awesome Eiffel Tower on the right 1/3 line.
 You’ll be hard-pressed to find a better photo location in Vegas.

 My four-step system will help you learn how to research and plan your photo locations,

 - Know how to get to the right place at exactly the right time for the best light.

 - Knowing how to find fantastic compositions wherever you are.
 Even if you are in your own backyard taking pictures of flowers.

 - Know easy-to-use camera settings so your photos will be tack sharp and correctly exposed.